-Lecturer Jim Cockburn* has a problem: unless he can scrape together £85,000 he'll have to move to Muswell Hill.
+Lecturer Jim Cockburn (pronounced: Coburn) has a problem: unless he can scrape together £85,000 he'll have to move to Muswell Hill.
 Having promised fearsome Bavarian partner Ingrid he’ll scrape together the deposit on a house near the Free School in NW1 so his kids can attend a better school, Jim finds his hours reduced due to Brexit.
-Then his dear old mum, who’d seemed to be on her last legs, goes into remission – and, selfishly, on a final bucket-list world tour, where she begins spending his inheritance with unseemly relish.
+Then his dear old mum, who’d seemed to be on her last legs, goes into remission – and, selfishly, on a bucket-list world tour, where she begins spending his inheritance with unseemly relish.

 KIDOLOGY is a dark, modern morality tale about the lies we tell ourselves and each other.
 Mostly, though, it sets out to answer the most pressing question of our age: What would you do to get your children into a better school?